Understanding Radon: What You Need to Know About the Invisible, Radioactive Gas in Your Home

 In short: Probably not.
 For a longer answer: A short-term test sounds like an excellent idea when buying a house.
 After all, if there are high radon levels, you could get the seller to pay for it!
 Don’t get too excited.
 According to a University of Calgary study, short-term tests are 99% inaccurate.
 There’s just too much fluctuation in radon levels from day to day to be able to rely on a short-term test.
 Health Canada says you should never use a short-term test to determine if you need to mitigate.
 And if you do use it to give you a “good idea” of your radon levels (which it won’t), always follow up with a long-term test.

-Short-term tests can give both false positive and false negative results.
+Short-term tests can yield both false positive and false negative results.

-Understanding radon testing: Short-term tests can give both false positive and false negative results.
+Understanding radon testing: Short-term tests can yield both false positive and false negative results.

 Conclusion

-Disclaimer: This article does not cover all of the hazards of radon and mitigation possibilities.
+Disclaimer: This article does not cover all of the hazards of radon and the possibility of mitigation.
 In no way is this article meant to be extensive or all-encompassing.
 See the Government of Canada Radon Reduction Guide for Canadians for more information.

 You can see live radon test data at Radonmap.com.
 This map can show you how prevalent high radon levels are in homes in your area.